 - STEP Up is a bullying prevention program designed for a select group of influential 5th-9th grade girls who have the ability to change social norms.
-The innovative eight session program is designed to deconstruct the nature of female aggression and empower young women with strategies to develop supportive relationships and conflict resolution skills.
+The innovative program is designed to deconstruct the nature of female aggression and empower young women with strategies to develop supportive relationships and conflict resolution skills.
 Some topics include: body image, rumors and gossip, cliques, cyber bullying, and handling conflict.

 The following resources are a sample of the information and techniques covered through our programs:

 - Strategies for Dealing with Bullies

 - Tips for Parents

 - Ten Ways Teachers Can Offer Support